What we’re doing

 Good health insurance, with 99-100% of the cost of premiums covered

-Meaningful ownership: 30% of equity is allocated to employees (read more here)
+Meaningful ownership: 30% of equity is allocated to employees (Learn more about Relevant’s equity compensation plan)

 401(k) with 3% employer contribution, whether or not you contribute